kdheepak/blog/src/posts/49-bookshelf-analogy-julia.md

 2.0
 ```

-This is because in Julia everything is an expression, even the `=` operation and this code:
+This is because in Julia everything is an expression, even the `=` operation.
+This code:

 ```julia
 c = x[1] = 2.0;